redis/redis-doc/topics/transactions.md

 So what is `WATCH` really about?
 It is a command that will make the `EXEC` conditional: we are asking Redis to perform the transaction only if none of the `WATCH`ed keys were modified.
-This includes modifications made by the client, like writes commands, and by Redis itself, like expiration or eviction.
+This includes modifications made by the client, like write commands, and by Redis itself, like expiration or eviction.
 If keys were modified between when they were `WATCH`ed and when the `EXEC` was recieved, the entire transaction will be aborted instead.